 Manager: I shouldn’t have to spell everything out for you (No Suggestion)

 This above feedback will have a negative impact.

 Effective Feedback is Valid in Every Era

 Resistance to constructive feedback is as old as the human race.
 The first recorded example of a skip-level endorsement gone bad is found in the bible’s narrative of Cain and Abel.
 Cain’s response to heavenly feedback was, “Am I my brother’s keeper?”
 OIS might have helped.
-Regardless of the era, society will continue to seek ways of dividing itself, of seeking protection from perceived threats to group identity.
 In our present age of social media, affiliation can be self-empowering, but if taken to extremes, it can stunt workplace advancement through defensiveness and suspicion.
 Managers who take the time to deliver OIS feedback will cut through these emotional barriers because they will have offered an observation, articulate why it matters, and discuss suggestions for growing a life-long career.